zuozhenggh/learning-library/developer-library/weblogic-to-oci/migrate-wls-wdt/migrate-wls-wdt.md

 - Discover the source domain, and generate a _model_ file of the topology, resources and applications, a _variable_ file with required credentials, and an _archive_ file with the application binaries.
 - Edit the _model_ file and _variable_ file to target the new infrastructure on OCI.
-- Copy the files to the target Admin Server, and update the clean domain on OCI with the applications and resources discovered on-premises.
+- Copy the files to the target admin server, and update the clean domain on OCI with the applications and resources discovered on-premises.

 ### Objectives